 As you move up the pyramid, you will surely find higher-quality evidence.
 However, you will notice there is also less research available.
-So, if there are no resources for you available in the top, you may have to start moving down in order to find the answers you are looking for.
+So, if there are no resources for you available at the top, you may have to start moving down in order to find the answers you are looking for.

 - Systematic Reviews: -Exhaustive summaries of all the existent literature about a certain topic.
 When drafting a systematic review, authors are expected to deliver a critical assessment and evaluation of all this literature rather than a simple list.
-Researchers that produce systematic reviews have their own criteria to locate, assemble a evaluate a body of literature.
+Researchers that produce systematic reviews have their own criteria to locate, assemble and evaluate a body of literature.

 - Meta-Analysis: Uses quantitative methods to synthesize a combination of results from independent studies.
 Normally, they function as an overview of clinical trials.
 Read more: Systematic review vs meta-analysis.

 - Critically Appraised Topic: Evaluation of several research studies.